LOVE IS JUST A FOUR LETTER WORD

 you think it's recaptured, but it will never

-If there's no chase, the capture means nothing to a Borderline,
+there's no challenge or chase, the capture means nothing

-which is why so many guys get dropped on their heads immediately
+to a Borderline, which is why so many males get dropped on their

-she says to the contrary, as soon as you're Hers, she doesn't want
+to the contrary, the very moment you're solidly Hers, she doesn't

-speaking, a well-fed, contented house cat will chase a mouse just
+a well-fed, contented house cat will chase a mouse just for

-for the sport of it.
-Once the rodent is captured, if it's smart
+the sheer sport of it.
+Once the rodent is captured, if it's

-on tighter and unwittingly kills its new toy.
-This is precisely
+grasp, our feline holds on tighter and unwittingly kills its new

-what happens in your dance with a Borderline.
-When you're available,
+favorite toy.
+This is exactly what happens in your dance with a

-IT HIM/HER THAT'S CRAZY, OR IS IT ME??
+IT HIM/HER WHO IS CRAZY, OR IS IT ME??

 have major difficulty trusting anyone.
 This issue is left over from